placerda/azure-openai-benchmark/README.md

 ## Contibuted modules
 **Extract and Combine JSON logs to CSV**

 The `combine_logs` CLI can be used to load and combine the logs from multiple runs into a single CSV, ready for comparison and analysis.
+This tool extracts:
+* The arguments that were used to initiate the benchmarking run
+* The aggregate statistics of all requests in the run
+* With `--include-raw-request-info true`, the timestamps, call status and all input/output content of every individual request will be extracted and saved into the combined CSV.
+This can be used to plot distributions of values, and start/finish of each individual request.

-This tool extracts the run arguments, a valid set of aggregate statistics (as determined by `--stat-extraction-point`), and all raw request statistics of requests within the aggregation window at the end of the run.
-The `--load-recursive` arg will search not only in the provided directory, but all subdirectories as well.
+Additionally, the `--load-recursive` arg will search not only in the provided directory, but all subdirectories as well.

 Note: The core benchmarking tool waits for any incomplete requests to 'drain' when the end of the run is reached, without replacing these requests with new ones.
 This can mean that overall TPM and RPM can begin to drop after the draining point as all remaining requests slowly finish, dragging the average TPM and RPM statistics down.
 For this reason, it is recommended to use `--stat-extraction-point draining` to extract the aggregate statistcs that were logged when draining began (and prior to any reduction in throughput).
 If however you are more interested in latency values and do not care about the RPM and TPM values, use `--stat-extraction-point final`, which will extract the very last line of logged statistics (which should include all completed requests that are still within the aggregation window).
 ```
 # Extract stats that were logged when the duration/requests limit was reached
+$ python -m benchmark.contrib.combine_logs logs/ combined_logs.csv --load-recursive \
+    --stat-extraction-point draining

+# Extract aggregate AND individual call stats that were logged when the duration/requests limit was reached
-$ python -m benchmark.contrib.combine_logs logs/ combined_logs.csv --load-recursive --stat-extraction-point draining
+$ python -m benchmark.contrib.combine_logs logs/ combined_logs.csv --load-recursive \
+    --stat-extraction-point draining --include-raw-request-info true

 # Extract the very last line of logs, after the very last request has finished
-$ python -m benchmark.contrib.combine_logs logs/ combined_logs.csv --load-recursive --stat-extraction-point final
+$ python -m benchmark.contrib.combine_logs logs/ combined_logs.csv --load-recursive \
+    --stat-extraction-point final
 ```

 **Run Batches of Multiple Configurations**